lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 When the AS issues the first access token that specifies AUTH_CRED_C and is intended to be uploaded to PEER_RS, it is expected that the access token specifies AUTH_CRED_C by value, and that PEER_RS is not currently storing AUTH_CRED_C, but instead will obtain it and learn it upon receiving the access token.

-Although the AS can upload the access token to PEER_RS on behalf of PEER_C as per the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}, the access token is typically uploaded to PEER_RS by PEER_C through a dedicated EAD item, when running EDHOC with PEER_RS.
+Although the AS can upload the access token to PEER_RS on behalf of PEER_C as per the alternative SDC workflow defined in {{I-D.ietf-ace-workflow-and-params}}, the access token is typically uploaded to PEER_RS by PEER_C through a dedicated EAD item, when running EDHOC with PEER_RS.
 Consequently, PEER_RS has to learn AUTH_CRED_C as a new public authentication credential during an EDHOC session with PEER_C.

 At least for its EDHOC resource used for exchanging the EDHOC messages of the EDHOC session in question, this requires PEER_RS to: